zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 Shader "Unlit/DefaultUnlitShader"
 ```

-At the top line,  you could change the shader name, it indicates the shader path you need find  within the material.
-It looks like the image below:
+At the first line of shade code,  you could change the shader name, it indicates the shader path you need find  within the material.
+In material **Inspector** window It looks like this:

 <img src="https://github.com/zayngdev/shader-course-2/blob/main/Intro%20to%20Unity%20Shader%201/pics/Intro%20to%20Unity%20Shader%20-%201/shader_path.png?raw=true" alt="shader_path.png"  />

-Once you click the drop-down button at the left of **Shader** label on the top, a menu will show up, in the menu click the Unlit menu item, it will scroll to the next menu panel where you could find the **DefaultUnlitShader** you defined.
+Once you click the drop-down button at the left of **Shader** label on the top, a menu will show up, in the drop-down menu, click the **Unlit** menu item, it will scroll to the next menu panel where you could find the **DefaultUnlitShader** you defined in the shader code.

 ### Properties